Zeck69/zeck69.github.io/index.md

 {% include fin_revenue_paired.html %}

-Afterwards, to see if there is a meaningful difference betwenn the two, a paired T-test is conducted to ascertain the statistical significance of the revenue differences between the treatment and control groups.
+Afterwards, to see if there is a meaningful difference between the two, a paired T-test is conducted to ascertain the statistical significance of the revenue differences between the treatment and control groups.
 The results confirm the significance of the disparity.
 Additionally, when observing the difference between the treatment and control groups over the years, we found that movies in the treatment group outperformed those in the control group revenue-wise in 93% of the years.

 Have a look below to see how treatment and control group revenues change over the years!